 How can philanthropy support communities to lift up their voices so their lived experiences are heard, and the change they want happens?
 What steps can funders who are new to this work take to support advocacy, civic and community engagement, or power building without crossing the line into lobbying?
-Join the Bay Area Health Funders Group and Bay Area Justice Funders Network as we hear from foundations that have adopted upstream advocacy and engagement strategies as tools to achieve their community health goals.
+Join the Bay Area Health Funders Group and Justice Funders as we hear from foundations that have adopted upstream advocacy and engagement strategies as tools to achieve their community health goals.
 We'll hear about a range of approaches, from supporting advocacy organizations to advance health agendas to building capacity in direct service organizations to engage and mobilize their communities.
 We hope you can join us for this rich discussion.

 About the Bay Area Health Funders Group (BAHFG)

 Bay Area Health Funders Group gathers in common cause toward the well-being of our communities.
 Funders from a spectrum of interest areas identify shared concerns and areas where they can support each other’s priorities.

 Network members fund critical health issues such as access and equity and also welcome partners making investments to help build healthy communities more broadly, including nutritious foods, early childhood education, family services and environmental health.